py2025/text-to-bitmap/README.md

 ## Precautions
 Ensure that the .bmp file is a 24-bit bitmap as any other bit-size will cause text to become garble upon opening in a text editor.
-Also ensure that the text editor formats the .bmp text in UTF-8 to avoid errors with certain characters.
+Also ensure that the text editor encodes the .bmp text in UTF-8 to avoid errors with certain characters.